16 Best Pet Tarantulas to Handle: A Beginner’s Guide (With Photos)

 The tarantula is a native of Venezuela’s dry regions.
 It is hardy and can survive in harsh environments.
 Its attractive appearance is why many beginners love it.
-This tarantula is considered one of the most beautiful in the world, with a variety of tintings.
+This tarantula is considered one of the most beautiful in the world, with various tintings.
 The GBB has bright orange markings on its abdomen and bright blue along the long appendages.
 It also has a blue-green layering in its carapace, as shown in the video below.
 The GBB is a friendly pet tarantula and has an amazing mix of colors.

 This tarantula is easy to care for and affordable.
-You will only need to contribute to the daily costs of the tarantula, but it will be a great investment over the long-term.
-You will provide a dry substrate for the terrarium that does not need to be sprayed daily, but only once a week.
+You will only need to contribute to the daily costs of the tarantula, but it will be a great investment over the long term.
+You will provide a dry substrate for the terrarium that does not need to be sprayed daily but only once a week.
 The tank will look fantastic if it has a humid enclosure.
 Anchors can be added to strengthen the silk of your spider web.
 You can purchase this fascinating Tarantula species from any authorized spider breeder.

 12. Brazilian Salmon Pink

 Salmon Pink is a bird-eating spider.
 It can reach a length of 30 centimeters in mature form.
 Because of its size, it is one of the most powerful tarantulas in the world.
 It is a native of Southern Brazil.
 The name comes from its color.
 Most spiders have a pinkish tint, especially juveniles.
 However, adults develop a darker brown or black color with some pink spots on certain body parts.
-The Salmon Pink is a great choice if you want to show off your big tarantulas.
+The Salmon Pink is great if you want to show off your big tarantulas.

 13. Brazilian White Knee

 It is also known as the Giant White Knee.
 This spider is found in Brazil’s warm and tropical rainforests.
 They can tolerate heat temperatures below 30 degrees Celsius.
 Above that, they will hide under rocks and trees to cool down.
-Although they are calm and peaceful, they can become aggressive if you disturb them.
-To avoid their violent behavior, it is best to not disturb them.
+Although calm and peaceful, they can become aggressive if you disturb them.
+To avoid their violent behavior, it is best not to disturb them.
 They can inflict severe venoms on the victim, so it is important to keep an eye on them and know when to let them go.

 White Knee Tarantulas are different in their life expectancies.
-Females live for nearly two decades, while males live less than five years.
+Females live for nearly two decades, while males live for less than five years.
 We recommend the female tarantulas if you are looking for a companion that will last a lifetime, regardless of their species.
 This spider is the best choice if you are looking to breed them.

 14. Mexican Bloodleg

 Although the tarantula may not be as large as the Green Bottle, it can reach approximately five inches once fully matured.
 The tarantula is also renowned for its long life span.
 Females live up to thirteen years while males live to thirty-eight.
 It is very easy to breed the Mexican Bloodleg because the females lay many eggs and keep them in silk bags.
-This species is a good choice if you’re looking to start a breeding venture.
+This species is a good choice if you want to start a breeding venture.

 The females protect their eggs from predators until they hatch.
 Although its venom is milder than bee stings, this tarantula will scare you away by its hair rather than bite you.
 Mexican Bloodlegs can be purchased at licensed exotic pet spider dealers.
 You can either get one for yourself or give one to a friend.